 Downing Street is the home of the British Prime Minister.
 You can’t get very close, but you can peer between the gates and almost make out the famous number 10 on the black door.

-You should be ready for lunch now and we recomend a full British experience for your first full day in the capital.
+You should be ready for lunch now, and we recommend a proper British experience for your first full day in the capital.

-- Red Lion – A traditional British pub, popular with politician, with a grand victorian interior and a menu of pub classics.
+• Red Lion (£££) – A traditional British pub, popular with politicians, with a grand Victorian interior and a menu of pub classics.

-After lunch, head across Westminster Square and check out the statues of Churchill and other great leaders stands.
+After lunch, head across Westminster Square and check out the statues of Churchill and other great leaders.
 The square also has great views of Westminster Palace and Big Ben.

 Then it’s time to visit Westminster Abbey.